Fridley, Minnesota: Education

 Fridley's public schools are governed by Fridley Independent School District 14.
 Fridley High School, Fridley Middle School, Hayes Elementary School, and Stevenson Elementary School comprise the district.
 In 1978, Fridley closed three elementary schools due to declining enrollment: Gardena, Riverwood, and Parkview.
 Riverwood Elementary was demolished and single-family homes were developed.
 Parkview Elementary became the Fridley Community Center.
-Gardena Elementary is now the Al-Amal School.
-Rice Creek Elementary closed later and was demolished, with single-family homes developed.
+Gardena Elementary became the Al-Amal School.
+Rice Creek Elementary closed later and was demolished, with single-family homes developed in its place.
 After the 1965 tornado, students at Parkview had to double up at the Riverwood school while it was being rebuilt.

 Totino-Grace High School, a private Roman Catholic high school, Calvin Christian High School, a private Christian high school, and Al-Amal School, a private Islamic K-12 school, are also in Fridley.

-A small portion of the northern part of Fridley is within Anoka-Hennepin School District 11.
+A small part of northern Fridley is in Anoka-Hennepin School District 11.
 Students living in an area of eastern Fridley are in Columbia Heights School District 13.
 North Park Elementary is in Fridley.
-Most of the students living in the north-northeastern part of the city are in Spring Lake Park School District 16.
+Most students living in north-northeastern Fridley are in Spring Lake Park School District 16.
 A District 16 elementary school, Woodcrest Spanish Immersion, is in Fridley.

 Parks and recreation

 Fridley is home to the 127 acre Springbrook Nature Center park and nature reserve on its northern border with Coon Rapids.
 The total Fridley city park space is 316 acres.
 There are baseball and softball diamonds, football and soccer fields, basketball courts, and tennis courts for sports.
-In the winter there are outdoor skating rinks with warming houses.
+In the winter there are outdoor ice skating rinks with warming houses.
 The western border of Fridley comprises the Mississippi National River and Recreation Area.
 Parts of islands in the recreation area are within Fridley's city limits.

 Fridley has the following Anoka County parks: